radiantlogic-v8/documentation-new/home-pages/index.md

   > Learn how to migrate your existing RadiantOne configuration from a development/QA environment to a production environment.

   > [Applying Patches](migration-utility/applying-patch)
   > Learn how to patch your RadiantOne v7.4 service.
+This covers applying patches, not upgrading to a new major version.

 </section>